FreedomChal/behavioral_cloning/writeup_report.md

 #### Model parameter tuning

 The model has an adam optimizer, so the learning parameters did not need to be manually tuned.
-For the batch size, I set it to 64, which seems to work decently for my model.
+For the batch size, I set it to 64, which seems to work well for my model.
 I set the number of epochs to 50.
 However, I had a checkpointer that saves the model at the end of every epoch.
 With the checkpointer, I was able to stop the training before it finished all 50 epochs.
 I often did cancel training early because most of my model's learning tended to stop around epoch 7.

 #### Appropriate training data